Tulsidas: Darshan of Hanuman

 Tulsidas hints at several places in his works, that he had met face to face with Hanuman and Rama.
 The detailed account of his meetings with Hanuman and Rama are given in the Bhaktirasbodhini of Priyadas.
 According to Priyadas' account, Tulsidas used to visit the woods outside Varanasi for his morning ablutions with a water pot.
 On his return to the city, he used to offer the remaining water to a certain tree.
 This quenched the thirst of a Preta (a type of ghost believed to be ever thirsty for water), who appeared to Tulsidas and offered him a boon.
 Tulsidas said he wished to see Rama with his eyes, to which the Preta responded that it was beyond him.
 However, the Preta said that he could guide Tulsidas to Hanuman, who could grant the boon Tulsidas asked for.
-The Preta told Tulsidas that Hanuman comes everyday disguised in the mean attire of a leper to listen to his Katha, he is the first to arrive and last to leave.
+The Preta told Tulsidas that Hanuman comes every day disguised as a leper to listen to his Katha, he is the first to arrive and last to leave.

 That evening Tulsidas noted that the first listener to arrive at his discourse was an old leper, who sat at the end of the gathering.
 After the Katha was over, Tulsidas quietly followed the leper to the woods.
-In the woods, at the spot where the Sankat Mochan Temple stands today, Tulsidas firmly fell at the leper's feet, shouting "I know who you are" and "You cannot escape me".
+In the woods, at the spot where the Sankat Mochan Hanuman Temple stands today, Tulsidas firmly fell at the leper's feet, shouting "I know who you are" and "You cannot escape me".
 At first the leper feigned ignorance but Tulsidas did not relent.
 Then the leper revealed his original form of Hanuman and blessed Tulsidas.
 When granted a boon, Tulsidas told Hanuman he wanted to see Rama face to face.
 Hanuman told him to go to Chitrakuta where he would see Rama with his own eyes.

 At the beginning of the Ramcharitmanas, Tulsidas bows down to a particular Preta and asks for his grace (Ramcharitmanas, Doha 1.7).
 According to Rambhadracharya, this is the same Preta which led Tulsidas to Hanuman.

 Darshan of Rama

-As per Priyadas' account, Tulsidas followed the instruction of Hanumana and started living in an Ashram at Ramghat in Chitrakoot Dham.
+As per Priyadas' account, Tulsidas followed the instruction of Hanuman and started living in an Ashram at Ramghat in Chitrakoot Dham.
 One day Tulsidas went to perform the Parikrama (circumambulation) of the Kamadgiri mountain.
 He saw two princes, one dark and the other fair, dressed in green robes pass by mounted on horsebacks.
 Tulsidas was enraptured at the sight, however he could not recognise them and took his eyes off them.
 Later Hanuman asked Tulsidas if he saw Rama and his brother Lakshmana on horses.
 Tulsidas was disappointed and repentful.
 Hanuman assured Tulsidas that he would have the sight of Rama once again the next morning.
 Tulsidas recalls this incident in a song of the Gitavali and laments how "his eyes turned his own enemies" by staying fixed to the ground and how everything happened in a trice.